Nishibun Station

 Nishibun Station (西分駅, Nishibun-eki) is a passenger railway station located in the village of Geisei, Aki District, Kōchi Prefecture, Japan.
 It is operated by the third-sector Tosa Kuroshio Railway with the station number "GN32".

 Lines

 The station is served by the Asa Line and is located 16.4 km from the beginning of the line at Gomen.
-Local trains and rapid train which runs in the morning stop at the station from 2021.
+Local trains and rapid trains that run in the morning stop at the station from 2021.

 Layout

 The station consists of a side platform serving a single elevated track.
 There is no station building but a shelter with both an enclosed and an open section is provided on the platform for waiting passengers.
 Access to the platform is by a flight of steps.
 Parking lots for cars are provided near the station entrance.

 Adjacent stations

 Station mascot

 Each station on the Asa Line features a cartoon mascot character designed by Takashi Yanase, a local cartoonist from Kōchi Prefecture.
 The mascot for Yasu Station is an angel with a round yellow face like the moon.
 She is named Nishibun Tsukiko-chan (にしぶん つきこちゃん).
 This is because the nearby beach is popular as a sightseeing spot by moonlight.